 The customer roster for this maiden voyage signals growing European interest in orbital manufacturing.
 French space robotics startup Alatyr, Germany's Leibniz University Hannover, and an unnamed third customer have signed on to test payloads aboard KID.
 This represents a crucial validation of Orbital Paradigm's market thesis - that frequent, affordable access to microgravity environments could unlock entirely new industries.

 Competition in orbital return services is intensifying on both sides of the Atlantic.
-Varda Space Industries became the first company to achieve commercial reentry in 2024, while Europe's completed its own controlled reentry test this summer.
+Varda Space Industries became the first company to achieve commercial reentry in 2024, while Europe's The Exploration Company completed its own controlled reentry test this summer.
 American startups benefit from substantial Department of Defense funding for hypersonic testing and delivery demonstrations - resources largely unavailable to European competitors.